SonnyPegueroCC/virtual-private-network/README.md

 </p>
 <p>

-On the left-hand side of the VPN, you can select a country where you want your VPN to be, the image below shows the VPN being connected to an IP in Japan.
+Choose a Country for the VPN
+In the Proton VPN app, select a country (e.g., Japan) for your VPN connection.

 </p>
 <br />